Beyond Binary: Turning Partial Success into Dense Verifiable Rewards for Reinforcement Learning in Code Generation: Preliminaries

 \subsection{Group-Based RL}

-Group-based RL has emerged as the prominent RL paradigm for optimizing LLMs.
-Unlike traditional actor-critic frameworks such as PPO, which require a separate value network to compute advantages for policy optimization, group-based RL estimates advantages solely from trajectories sampled under the old policy $\pi_{\theta_{\text{old}}}$.
-Specifically, given a prompt $x$, a group of $N$ trajectories $\mathcal{G}_x = \{\tau_1, \tau_2, \ldots, \tau_N\}$ is sampled under $\pi_{\theta_{\text{old}}}$.
-Each trajectory $\tau_i$ receives a scalar reward $R(\tau_i)$ indicating its overall quality (e.g., 1 for correct, 0 for incorrect).
-The advantages are then estimated by normalizing rewards against the group's aggregate statistics to guide policy updates.
-As a representative framework, GRPO computes advantages by standardizing the rewards within the sampled group:
+Group-based RL has become a prominent paradigm for optimizing LLMs.
+Given a prompt $x$, a group of $N$ trajectories $\mathcal{G}_x = \{\tau_1, \tau_2, \ldots, \tau_N\}$ is sampled under $\pi_{\theta_{\text{old}}}$.
+Each trajectory $\tau_i$ receives a scalar reward $R(\tau_i)$ indicating its quality (e.g., 1 for correct, 0 for incorrect).
+Unlike standard actor-critic frameworks such as PPO, which require a separate value network to compute optimization baseline for advantage estimation, group-based RL methods estimate advantages directly from the rewards within the sampled group.
+Typically, they utilize the group mean reward as the optimization baseline, defining the advantage for each trajectory as:

-By eliminating the need for external value networks, group-based RL significantly reduces memory overhead and facilitates scalability.